-In addition to my genealogy road trip to Chappell Hill, TX and Mulberry Bower House the weekend of May 20, 2011, I also had the honor and true pleasure of seeing my beautiful and talented niece, Nicole L. Taylor, receive her Doctoral Degree in Vocal Performance with Opera Emphasis at the University of Texas at Austin!
+In addition to my genealogy road trip to Chappell Hill, TX and to the Mulberry Bower House the weekend of May 20, 2011, I also had the honor and true pleasure of seeing my beautiful and talented niece, Nicole L. Taylor, receive her Doctoral Degree in Vocal Performance with Opera Emphasis at the University of Texas at Austin!
 Her 2011 Graduate Convocation in Bass Concert Hall was a very proud moment for her, her family and friends.
 University of Texas’ Graduate School is one of the largest in the nation, with almost 12,000 in attendance, and is one of the largest producers of Ph.D.s in the United States!
 There were 800 doctoral degrees awarded by the Graduate School and half of them were presented their hoods & degrees this year– and my niece was one of them!

 Nicole Taylor has sung in various events and celebrations around Houston, Texas including corporate events, professional organizations special events, and various churches around the city.
 She received her Bachelor of Music from the University of Houston where she performed Lady Billows in Britten’s Albert Herring and the Queen of the Night in Mozart’s The Magic Flute.
 Nicole also reprised the role of that vengeful queen in an encore performance in the Grand 1894 Opera House in Galveston.